ahewe001/CAP4104/README.md

 ### Dependencies

-Python 3.8 or higher (recommended to use Python 3.9+ for full compatibility) The project uses a virtual environment (venv) for package management.
+- Python 3.8 or higher
+- The project uses a virtual environment (venv) for package management.
-Required Python packages (listed in requirements.txt): streamlit pandas plotly
+- Required Python packages (listed in requirements.txt): streamlit pandas plotly

 ### Installing